jigpu/linuxwacom-wiki-archive/wiki/Waltop_Tablet_Set_Up.md

 **Note** While these xsetwacom commands were working as of 2-1-11 be aware that the xsetwacom interface may change without notice.
-If this happens feel free to update and correct this LWP mediawiki page.
+If this happens feel free to update and correct this linxwacom mediawiki page.

 If a xsetwacom command stops working your friend is the get command.